Ford Focus Estate - Interior & comfort

 Titanium adds more luxuries, such as heated front seats, dual-zone climate control and auto wipers.
 You also don’t need to take the key out of your pocket to unlock or start the car.
-Upgrading to Titanium X gets you part-leather seats, a power-adjustable driver’s seat, tinted glass, bright LED headlights, a digital instrument cluster and 17-inch wheels as well.
+Upgrading to Titanium X gets you part-leather seats, a power-adjustable driver’s seat, tinted glass, a heated steering wheel, a digital instrument cluster and 17-inch wheels as well.

 If you want high-performance looks without hot-hatch running costs, there’s the ST-Line trim.
 This gets a comprehensive styling makeover with different bumpers, unique 17-inch wheels, spoilers and twin exhaust pipes.
 It’s a similar story inside, where there are alloy-finished pedals and gearknob, a dark headlining and sports steering.
 This too can be upgraded to ST-Line X, garnering 18-inch alloys and the luxury kit from the Titanium X model.

 Vignale prioritises style and comfort over sportiness, replacing all the lights with LEDs and cloth upholstery with leather.
 The steering wheel is heated to take the edge off cold mornings and there’s technology like a rear-view camera, automated parking assistance and head-up display, plus a Bang & Olufsen stereo upgrade with 10 speakers.
 It feels like the most convincing Vignale model yet but we'd avoid entry-level engines as the upmarket feel is diluted by a lack of punch when you put your foot down.